codac-team/codac/doc/doc/install/01-installation.rst

 The installation is supported on Linux systems.
 The current version of Tubex will be soon available for Windows.
 Any support is more than welcome.

+Note that you can also :ref:`use Tubex online in Python <sec-py-project-online>`, without having to install the library on your machine.

 .. contents::